jmclean-coder/code-practice/Big-O/Big-O.md

 ### Example: "Write a function that accepts a string input and returns a reversed copy"

-There are many ways to solve this with arrays, string manipulation, and/or JS methods
+There are many ways to solve this with arrays, string manipulation, and/or methods

 Things to note: